Research

 Currently, my research is focused on high-resolution 3D generative models.

-Over the years I have worked on a diverse set of topics that include tractography(Brain Imaging), vector graphics, graphs, and audio.
+Over the years, I have worked on diverse topics that include tractography(Brain Imaging), vector graphics, graphs, and audio.

 During my PhD I am broadly working on using learning-based algorithms for analysis of unstructured data like graphs, vector graphics, and 3D data representations.